mosteo/btrfs-status/README.md

 * http://blog.tinola.com/?e=43
 * https://bbs.archlinux.org/viewtopic.php?id=182505

 There is a funny quote in that last link: *"... you should not run btrfsck with the --repair flag unless told to do so by the developers.
 This of course isn't very intuitive, but at the moment is just the way it is"*.
-This was three years ago, however.
+This was three years ago (2014), however.

 On that note, even repairing seems to be provoking headaches as recently as [20170521](https://www.spinics.net/lists/linux-btrfs/msg65720.html) due to memory requeriments.